Turkey's president says no support for Sweden's NATO bid | Politics

 Turkey's president says no support for Sweden's NATO bid

-Turkeys president said Monday Sweden shouldnt expect support for NATO membership following weekend protests in Stockholm by an anti-Islam activist and pro-Kurdish groups.President Recep Tayyip Erdogan slammed Rasmus Paludans Quran-burning protest on Saturday, saying it was an insult to everyone, especially to Muslims.
+Turkeys president cast serious doubt on NATOs expansion on Monday after warning Sweden not to expect support for its bid for membership into the military alliance following weekend protests in Stockholm by an anti-Islam activist and pro-Kurdish groups.President Recep Tayyip Erdogan slammed Rasmus Paludans Quran-burning protest on Saturday, saying it was an insult to everyone, especially to Muslims.

 - Country: